holidayextras/generator-webapp-feature/README.md

 For more information on how we define a feature see the [WebApp template documentation](https://github.com/holidayextras/webapp-template#what-constitutes-a-feature-anyway).

 This generator relies on your terminal's CWD to be in either the root or a child directory of a WebApp template project.
-Inside your code directory the a new directory will be created:
+Inside your code directory a new directory will be created:

 ```
 path/to/code